alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 ## Preliminary Tech Specs

-While it is quite premature to set in stone every detail of the project, it is good to have an idea of the main parameters.
+While it is quite premature to set in stone every detail of the project, it is good to have an idea of the main parameters, computed with a bit more precision than above.

 |Parameter|Value|
 |---|---|